 I impressed upon Scott Evil the importance of perception of quality.
 I’m sure that’s why, within a week of this letter, I received in the mail a very nice phone call from Hertz, offering to cut my rental charges by half.
 Another case where spending an hour to write a letter yielded $200 back in my pocket.

-I’ve since written two or three more letters similar to those above.
+I’ve since written a complaint letter or two (or fifteen) similar to those above.
 In one instance, I received a complete replacement mattress for a Sleep Number Bed that had been known to have problems with mildew (GROSS!)
 Ours had some suspicious spots and I wasn’t taking any chances.

 In another instance, my sister and I were stranded at the airport for six hours after United refused to let us on the plane still docked at the jetway.
 We were held up by, you guessed it, way too long security lines.